Advantages and disadvantages of ceramic brake discs

 -

-Removing the old discs.
+Removing old discs.

 -

-Cleaning the brake system.
+Cleaning the braking system.

 -

-Installing new ceramic discs.
+Installation of new ceramic discs.

 -